 The Dos and Don'ts of Choosing House Paint Colors

-Ready for a change of hue?
-See how three homes dial up their curb appeal with fresh color combinations, and use these simple tips to transform your exterior with paint.
+Ready to give your home a fresh new look?
+See how to dial up curb appeal with fresh color combinations, and use these simple tips to transform your home's exterior with paint.